Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: Abstract

 \section{Abstract}

 Bin-picking of metal objects based on low-cost RGBD cameras may suffer errors due to sparse depth information and reflective part texture, leading to a need for manual labeling.
 To reduce the need for human intervention, we propose a framework consisting of a metric learning stage and a self-training stage.
 Specifically, to automate the handling of the data captured by a low-cost camera (LC), a multi-object pose reasoning (MoPR) algorithm is proposed which optimizes the data with depth, collision and boundary constraints.
-We adopt a symmetry-aware Lie-group based Bayesian Gaussian Mixture Model (SaL-BGMM) to filter the candidates combined with an expectation–maximization algorithm.
-Moreover, we also propose a weighted ranking information noise contrastive estimation (WR-InfoNCE) algorithm to ensure that the LC can learn a perceptual metric from reconstructed data for self-training of untrained or even unseen objects.
+To improve the accuracy of the retrieved pseudo labels, we generalize the traditional Bayesian Gaussian Mixture Model (BGMM) to the configuration manifolds and propose Symmetry-aware Lie-group based BGMM (SaL-BGMM).
+Moreover, to solve the ambiguity issue of perceptual metric learning for multiple objects, we propose a weighted ranking information noise contrastive estimation (WR-InfoNCE) loss.
 Experiments show that our algorithm outperforms related popular works both on ROBI and our proposed Self-ROBI dataset.